davedawkins/Fable.React.DrawingCanvas/README.md

                 ctx.translate(200.0, 200.0)
                 ctx.lineWidth <- 6.0
                 ctx.beginPath()
-                ctx.arc (0.0, 0.0, 195.0, 0.0, (2.0 * Math.PI), true)
+                ctx.arc (0.0, 0.0, 195.0, 0.0, (2.0 * Math.PI), false)
                 ctx.stroke()
             )
+            Props = [ ]
         }
     ]
 ```

-The demo linked at the top of this page includes code to draw the clock in all three ways.
+The clock demo linked at the top of this page includes code to draw the clock in all three ways.
 See these files for comparison:

 - `./app/ClockUsingBuilder.fs`
 - `./app/ClockUsingFunction.fs`